LibrePlan/libreplan/doc/src/user/en/16-ldap-authentication.rst

 ..
 WARNING::

-   This strategy has a restriction, each user can belongs only to one group.
+   This strategy has a restriction, each user can belong only to one group.

 The configuration for this case is the following: